-Fathi Yusuf explained the note and mortgage to his partner, Mohammad Hamed, as well as the various Hamed shareholders of Sixteen Plus as being a legitimate business transaction to protect the property, that Manal Yousef could and would never actually enforce the mortgage, and that Yusuf could get the note and mortgage discharged at any time.
+Fathi Yusuf explained the note and mortgage to his partner, Mohammad Hamed, as well as Waleed Hamed and shareholders of Sixteen Plus as being a business transaction to protect the property, that Manal Yousef would never actually enforce the mortgage, and that Yusuf could get the note and mortgage discharged at any time.
+The purpose of the mortgage was to change the ‘apparent’ owner of the funds to evade taxes, and at the same time to establish a lien priority superior to the claims of possible future creditors—including USVI tax authorities.

-To demonstrate the legitimacy of this arrangement to his partner, Fathi Yusuf stated to Mohamad Hamed and his son Waleed Hamed that all of the financials of the corporation, USVI tax filings and annual USVI corporate filings would accurately reflect that the funds came from Hamed and Yusuf as the shareholders – and would not reflect the note and mortgage as a valid corporate debt – as further described below.
+To demonstrate the long-term effectiveness of this arrangement to his partner, Fathi Yusuf stated to Mohamad Hamed and his son Waleed Hamed that all of the financials of the corporation, USVI tax filings and annual USVI corporate filings would, in the future, accurately reflect that the funds came from Hamed and Yusuf as Sixteen Plus shareholders – and would not reflect the note and mortgage as a valid corporate debt to Manal – as further described below.
 Thus, he explained, no USVI laws would be broken by making it appear that Manal Yousef had provided funds or was the holder of an enforceable claim.
+Once the statute of limitations ran out on the tax evasion, all of the actual corporate filings of Sixteen Plus would be completely accurate and free from criminal liability.
+Nor could the tax authorities or other entities seize the land without having to fight about Manal’s claims.

-Fathi Yusuf then caused a corporate resolution, sham note and mortgage in the amount of $4,500,000 to be drafted by Sixteen Plus’ counsel in favor of Manal Yousef, dated September 15, 1997, even though she had no such funds, and had never advanced any funds to Sixteen Plus -- as those funds came solely from the partnership and belonged 50/50 to the Hameds and Yusufs.
+Fathi Yusuf then caused a corporate resolution, sham note and mortgage in the amount of $4,500,000 to be drafted by Sixteen Plus’ counsel in favor of Manal Yousef, dated September 15, 1997, even though she had no such funds, and had never advanced any funds to Sixteen Plus -- as those funds belonged 50/50 to the Hameds and Yusufs.

-The note and mortgage exceeded the amount laundered through St. Martin by $500,000.
-The additional $500,000 came from partnership funds that Fathi Yusuf caused the supermarkets to deposit directly as currency into the St. Croix bank account.
-Thus, $500,000 of the $4.5 million used to buy the land was directly provided by the Partnership as cash deposits.
+The note and mortgage exceeded the amount transferred from St. Martin by $500,000.
+The additional $500,000 came from funds that Fathi Yusuf caused to be deposited directly into Sixteen Plus’ St. Croix bank account.
+Thus, $500,000 of the $4.5 million used to buy the land was directly provided by the Hamed and Yusufs without going through St. Martin..

-At Fathi Yusuf’s direction, that sham note and mortgage in the amount of $4,500,000 were then executed by Sixteen Plus in favor of Manal Yousef on September 15, 1997, even though the Land in question had actually not been purchased yet – and the amount transferred through St. Martin was only $4 million.
+At Fathi Yusuf’s direction, that sham note and mortgage in the amount of $4,500,000 were then executed by Sixteen Plus in favor of Manal Yousef on September 15, 1997, even though the Land in question had actually not been transferred yet – and the amount transferred through St. Martin was only $4 million.

 On December 24, 1997, BNS finally was entitled to a conveyance of the Land from the Marshal of the Territorial (now Superior) Court of the Virgin Islands, as the rights of redemption in the foreclosure sale had expired.